kyranstar/social-docs.github.io/index.md

 **How does it work?**

 Our social media algorithms are built up of lego building blocks called Components, each of which is an API hosted by someone.
 Some examples might include a database indexing Farcaster posts, a web scraper, or a ML ranking model.
 These components can be created by anyone, as long as they implement the Component Rest API.
+Once created, every component gets published to the smart contract registry to allow anyone to use it.

----
+Then, using our custom DSL for defining social platforms, anybody can design a social network using any of the available components.

-title: Component API
+## Payment Model

-layout: component
+Eventually, all contributors who write components or algorithms will get paid for their usage automatically, potentially through microtransactions.

----
+## Algorithm DSL (TODO)

-## Component API
+## Component API (TODO)

 #### Get Schema